hallojoe/scrolld/README.md

 # Scrolld
 Javascript plugin that will tell how far a thing has been vertically scrolld.

-#Install
+# Install

     npm install scrolld --save

 # Usage
-Instantiate a Srolld object and pass a target in the constructor.
+Instantiate a Scrolld object and pass a target in the constructor.
 If  target is empty, then document will is target.

     var scrolld = new Scrolld();
     console.log(scrolld.percent())